TaiwoAmao/TaiwoAmao/README.md

 #### Hi there, I'm Taiwo 👋

-I'm an Application Engineer and a fledgling AWS Cloud DevOps Practitioner
+I'm an Application Engineer and a fledgling AWS Cloud DevOps Engineer

    - 👨‍💻 I’m passionate about the cloud, particulary automation in the cloud
    - 🎻 Outside of work, I love exploring places and nature; I also love to counsel and mentor younger ones to be balanced (spiritually,career,family,Health)